 Introduction

-This guideline is to inform the reader of the process in developing a business plan for an individual lighthouse estate or as part of the development of an organisational estate management plan when contemplating the development for complementary uses.
+This guideline is to inform the reader of the process of developing a business plan for an individual lighthouse estate or as part of the development of an organisational estate management plan when contemplating the development for complementary uses.
 The scope of this document could also be known as a project plan.

 Prior to a full business plan being developed a project management procedure/strategy is needed; this could be for example for the development of the business plan alone for initial appraisal or the full development of the project.